-Dr. Ridderhof holds masters and doctorate degrees in Public Health Laboratory Practice from the University of North Carolina, Chapel Hill, and certification as High Complexity Laboratory Director (ABB).
+Dr. Ridderhof holds masters and doctorate degrees in Public Health Laboratory Practice from the University of North Carolina, Chapel Hill, and certification as a High Complexity Laboratory Director (HCLD/ABB).

-Dr. Martin went to the International Training & Education Center for Health (I-TECH) at the University of Washington from the CDC.
+From 2009 through 2016, Dr. Martin was director of the Laboratory Systems Strengthening Program at the International Training & Education Center for Health (I-TECH) at the University of Washington.
 At I-TECH, he provided leadership in laboratory systems strengthening within the larger context of health systems development and has been providing technical assistance to countries where I-TECH has activities addressing laboratory development (e.g., Haiti, Ethiopia, Botswana, Swaziland, Zimbabwe, and the Caribbean).
 Dr. Martin is an Emeritus Professor at the University of Washington.

 Treasurer and Senior Advisor